zhouzhongyuan/blog/contents/articles/promises-vividly-explained/index.md

 What is going to happen here?
 Our callback inside `then()` is expecting some valid JSON.
 So it naively tries to parse it, which leads to an exception.
 But we have an error callback, so we're good, right?

 <div class="callout pitfall">
-**Nope.** *That error callback will not be invoked!* If you run this example, you will get no output at all.
+**Nope.** *That error callback will not be invoked!* If you run this example via the above fiddle, you will get no output at all.
 No errors, no nothing.
 Pure *chilling* silence.
 </div>

 Why is this?
 Since the unhandled exception took place in our callback to `then()`, it is being caught inside of `handle()`.
 This causes `handle()` to reject the Promise that `then()` returned, not the Promise we are already responding to, as that Promise has already properly resolved.